altstoreio/AltStore/Carthage/Checkouts/LaunchAtLogin/readme.md

 #### Can you support CocoaPods?

 CocoaPods used to be supported, but [it did not work well](https://github.com/sindresorhus/LaunchAtLogin/issues/22) and there was no easy way to fix it, so support was dropped.
-Even though you mainly use CocoaPods, you can still use Carthage just for this package without any problems.
+Even though you mainly use CocoaPods, you can still use Swift Package Manager just for this package without any problems.

 #### I'm getting a `'SMCopyAllJobDictionaries' was deprecated in OS X 10.10` warning

 Apple deprecated that API without providing an alternative.
 Apple engineers have [stated that it's still the preferred API to use](https://github.com/alexzielenski/StartAtLoginController/issues/12#issuecomment-307525807).
 I plan to use it as long as it's available.
 There are workarounds I can implement if Apple ever removes the API, so rest assured, this module will be made to work even then.
 If you want to see this resolved, submit a [Feedback Assistant](https://feedbackassistant.apple.com) report with [the following text](https://github.com/feedback-assistant/reports/issues/16).
 There's unfortunately still [no way to suppress warnings in Swift](https://stackoverflow.com/a/32861678/64949).

+#### I can't see the `LaunchAtLogin.bundle` in my debug build or I get a notarization error for developer ID distribution

+As discussed [here](https://github.com/sindresorhus/LaunchAtLogin/issues/50), this package tries to determine if you're making a release or debug build and clean up its install accordingly.
+If your debug build is missing the bundle or, conversely, your release build has the bundle and it causes a code signing error, that means this has failed.

+The script's determination is based on the “Build Active Architecture Only” flag in build settings.
+If this is set to `YES`, then the script will package LaunchAtLogin for a debug build.
+You must set this flag to `NO` if you plan on distributing the build with codesigning.

 ## Related